Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 • Aim for a variety of fruits and vegetables across a week

 • Spread out your fruit intake throughout the day and be mindful of portion size.
-One portion is:
+One portion is equal to:

 • two small fruits like kiwi or satsuma